-- The body should never be left unaccompanied, and it is vital that there is as little interference with the body as possible. - Eyes and jaws should be closed and the body covered with a white sheet. - The funeral should take place as soon as possible following the death, often on the same day. - In Orthodox communities there may be large crowds in the streets to mourn the deceased.
+- The body should never be left unaccompanied, and it is vital that there is as little interference with the body as possible.

+- If possible, the Chevra Kadisha,

+Misaskim or rabbi should be allowed

+access to prepare the body before it is

+moved.
+If this is not possible eyes and

+jaws should be closed, limbs should be

+straightened with arms by the side and

+the body covered with a white sheet.

+- A rabbi should be allowed access to the bereaved family as soon as possible.

+- The funeral should take place as soon as possible following the death, often on the same day.
+To facilitate this, the body should be transferred and released without delay, as should the processing of relevant paperwork.

+- In Orthodox communities there may be large crowds in the streets to mourn the deceased.